Manuscript Templates and Online Submission

-Article: A research-focussed contribution (first publication) – this will be peer reviewed by independent experts before publication, the final decision being made by the Editor in Chief ( Length: in general up to 28,000 characters incl. spaces, tables and figure 12 to 16).
+Article: A research-focussed contribution (first publication) – this will be peer reviewed by independent experts before publication, the final decision being made by the Editor in Chief ( Length: in general up to 28,000; tables and figures 12 to 16).

-Report: An engineering contribution with a practical focus (includes second publications) – acceptance is directly by the editorial office and does not involve a peer review process (Length: between 17,500 and 24,000 characters incl. spaces, tables and figures 10 to 14).
+Report: An engineering contribution with a practical focus (includes second publications) – acceptance is directly by the editorial office and does not involve a peer review process (Length: between 17,500 and 24,000 characters; tables and figures 10 to 14).